rpcme/aws-mchp-cryptoauth-workshop/lab1_windows.md

    `conda update --offline ..\Downloads\trustplatform-designsuite-1.2.3-0.tar.bz2`

-10. Issue the following command to remove the chance for collusion for a previously installed Python with a global site-packages directory.
+10. Issue the following command to remove the chance for collision for a previously installed Python with a global site-packages directory.

     `set PYTHONNOUSERSITE=1`